OUR MISSION STATEMENT

 For the safety of our pupils, the school gates will be opened at 3:10pm.
 Please do not arrive at school before this as you will not be admitted.
 The car park gate and pedestrian gate on West Villa Road are always open as these are used by parents collecting and bringing Nursery children.

 Children are supervised during playtimes by three members of staff.
-We try to encourage healthy eating, so every child is provided with a piece of fruit every day to eat at playtime, through the government free fruit initiative.
+We try to encourage healthy eating, so every child in Key Stage 1 and Foundation Stage are provided with a piece of fruit every day to eat at playtime, through the government free fruit initiative.

 Termly Organisation and Holidays